The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Results and Discussion

 The defect inventories provide the quantitative basis for understanding the temperature- and dose-dependent activation trends.
 The same qualitative behavior is observed across the entire annealing temperature range investigated here ($1500 - 2500$\,K).
 The simulations indicate that reduced as-implanted disorder at elevated temperature does not necessarily translate into improved activation at high dose.
 Implantation at $900$\,K enhances Frenkel-pair separation and interstitial mobility, which, besides desired recombinations, promotes interstitial-interstitial encounters and cluster nucleation during implantation and early annealing.
-As a result, larger and more stable interstitial clusters form near the damage peak, acting as trapping centers for Al. This clustering reduces the fraction of isolated substitutional Al$_\mathrm{Si}$ and thereby lowers chemical activation.
+As a result, larger interstitial clusters that persist throughout the annealing window form near the damage peak, acting as trapping centers for Al. This clustering reduces the fraction of isolated substitutional Al$_\mathrm{Si}$ and thereby lowers perfect chemical activation.
 In contrast, implantation at $500$\,K kinetically preserves a more disordered structure, including nanoscale amorphous pockets/layers.
 During annealing, solid-phase epitaxial regrowth provides an efficient pathway for regrowth-assisted incorporation of Al$_\mathrm{Si}$ while annihilating vacancies.

 In shallow implantation geometries, mobile interstitials also have relatively short diffusion paths to the surface, which acts as an efficient sink.
 The amorphous pockets are sufficiently small (nanometer scale) to recrystallize completely within the simulated annealing time, facilitating dopant incorporation rather than cluster ripening.
 Noticeably, the highest activation levels coincide with implantation conditions that produce intermediate disorder fractions of approximately $40$–$60$\,$\%$ at the damage peak (Fig.~\ref{fig:disorder_conc}(a)).
-Under the present implantation geometry, this level of disorder appears sufficient to provide a high density of vacancies and short diffusion pathways for regrowth-assisted substitution, while remaining below the threshold for irreversible cluster ripening and planar defect nucleation.
+Under the present implantation settings, the level of disorder (disorder fraction) on the one hand, remains below the threshold of about $70\%$ \cite{zhang2002} for irreversible amorphization, and on the other hand, it is sufficient to cause a high density of vacancies and short diffusion pathways for regrowth-assisted substitution while simultaneously preventing the formation of extended defects.